Narváez expedition: Arrival in Florida

 On April 12, 1528, the expedition spotted land north of what is now Tampa Bay.
 They turned south and traveled for two days looking for what the pilot Miruelo described as a great harbor.
 During these two days, one of the five remaining ships was lost.
 Finally, after spotting a shallow bay, Narváez ordered entry.
 They passed into Boca Ciega Bay north of the entrance to Tampa Bay.
 They spotted buildings set upon earthen mounds, encouraging signs of culture, food, and water.
 The natives have since been identified as members of the Safety Harbor culture.
 The Spaniards dropped anchors and prepared to go ashore.
 Narváez landed with 300 men in Boca Ciega Bay at what is known as the Jungle Prada Site in present-day St. Petersburg.

 The comptroller Alonso Enríquez was one of the first ashore.
 Making his way to the nearby native village, he traded items such as glass beads, brass bells, and cloth for fresh fish and venison.
 Narváez ordered the rest of the company to debark and establish a camp.

 The next day, the royal officials assembled ashore and, with ritual, performed the formal declaration of Narváez as royal governor of La Florida.
-He read (in Spanish) the Requerimiento, which stated to any natives listening that their land belonged to Charles V by order of the Pope.
+He read (in Spanish) the Requerimiento, which stated to any natives listening that their land belonged to Charles V by order of the pope.
 He also said that natives had the choice of converting to Christianity.
 If they converted, they would be loved and welcomed with open arms; if they chose not to, war would be made against them.
 The expedition ignored both pleas and threats by a party of natives the next day.

 After some exploring, Narváez and some other officers discovered Old Tampa Bay.
-They headed back to the camp and ordered Miruelo to pilot a brigantine (brig) in search of the great harbor he had talked about.
+They headed back to the camp and ordered Miruelo to pilot a brigantine in search of the great harbor he had talked about.
 If he was unsuccessful, he should return to Cuba.
 Narváez never regained contact with Miruelo or any of the crew of the brig.

 Meanwhile, Narváez took another party inland, where they found another village, perhaps Tocobaga.
 The villagers were using Spanish freight boxes as coffins.
 The Spanish destroyed these and found a little food and gold.
 The locals told them that there was plenty of both in Apalachee to the north.
 After returning to their base camp, the Spanish made plans to head north.